 Boeing has had a presence in the United Kingdom for more than 80 years and is a significant part of the national aerospace ecosystem.
-Boeing has a highly-skilled workforce of over 4,000 people, across 30 key locations in the UK and spends over £2.8 billion a year in the domestic supply chain.
+Boeing has a highly skilled workforce of over 4,000 people, across 30 key locations in the UK, and has spent £13.7bn in the domestic supply chain since 2015.

-This year Boeing and its UK workforce have continued to serve its customers, partners and communities, and to uphold commitments to the future of the company, aviation and the armed forces.
-Along with maintaining and sustaining commercial and defence fleets throughout the UK - and training the crews that fly them - Boeing's year has been marked by investments in our suppliers, start-ups, research centres, infrastructure, charitable partners and STEM education, including an £80m Boeing-led R&D project, which will help advance manufacturing processes in the UK to meet the future global demand for air travel.
+This year, Boeing and its UK workforce have continued to serve its customers, partners and communities by upholding commitments that advance growth and prosperity in the UK and across the wider aviation industry, and support the British armed forces, including the opening of a new Boeing Defence UK headquarters in Bristol.

+Along with maintaining and sustaining commercial and defence fleets throughout the UK - and training the crews that fly them - in 2024, Boeing has continued to focus on strengthening safety and quality, while stabilising delivery and performance for customers.
+Our local teams remain engaged with local suppliers, start-ups, research centres, charitable partners and STEM outreach.

-Basis of preparation of the UK tax strategy
+Basis of Preparation of the UK Tax Strategy

-This tax strategy document satisfies the requirements in Schedule 19 of the UK Finance Act 2016, in respect of the financial year ending 31 December 2023.
+This tax strategy document1 satisfies the requirements in Schedule 19 of the UK Finance Act 2016, in respect of the financial year ending 31 December 2024.
 While published in the context of the UK, it describes the global tax policies of Boeing which are applied consistently in all jurisdictions in which the enterprise does business.

-The UK Leadership Team has overall responsibility, oversight and approval for the tax strategy in the UK, and is supported by the Vice President of Tax along with a global team of tax professionals.
+The UK Leadership Team has overall responsibility, oversight and approval for the tax strategy in the UK and is supported by the Vice President of Tax along with a global team of tax professionals.

-Boeing's approach to taxes
+Boeing's Approach to Taxes